hqn-scl/android-tv-minimalist-icon-pack/README.md

 ## Design process & sources

+I use Adobe Illustrator and exclusively rely on vector graphics for a sharp look.
 I used Jahir's [Blueprint](https://github.com/jahirfiquitiva/Blueprint) Android dashboard to create the icon pack APK.

 In many cases, icons such as Tizen Tube and ProjectIvy were redesigned from the ground up.
 Other sources include: